Rana-KV/tag-security/assessments/projects/TiKV/self-assessment.md

 Key-value databases are optimized for fast data retrieval.
 They offer high performance for read/write operations, making them ideal for applications that require rapid access to data.

-TiKV is part of the Cloud Native Computing Foundation and created by PingCAP; it features ACID-compliant transactional APIs and ensures data consistency and high availability through the Raft consensus algorithm.
+TiKV is part of the Cloud Native Computing Foundation and created by PingCAP; it features ACID-compliant transactional APIs and ensures data consistency and high availability through the Raft Consensus Algorithm.
 The aim of the project is to provide a solution similar to Google Spanner and HBase, but with a focus on simplicity and ease of use for massive datasets.

 ### Architecture